HardNorth/galileo-probe-data-analysis/README.md

-# Galileo Probe Data Interactive Chart
+# Galileo mission Jupiter atmospheric probe data interactive chart

 This interactive chart displays data from all CSV files in the `/output` folder, allowing you to explore the Galileo probe's atmospheric descent data.